 - Add ice, the Campari, and the sweet vermouth to a rocks or lowball glass, and stir gently.1 ounce Campari, 1 ounce sweet vermouth

-- Add the prosecco and then the soda water and stir once.2 ounces prosecco or other sparkling wine, 2 ounces soda water or seltzer
+- Add the Prosecco and then the soda water and stir once to combine2 ounces prosecco or other sparkling wine, 2 ounces soda water or seltzer

-- Garnish with the orange slice or twist.orange slice or twist for garnish
+- Garnish with an orange slice or twist.orange slice or twist for garnish

 If you make this Negroni spritz recipe, please leave a comment or rating here.
 Or share a pic with me on Instagram!